 Out of the 20 something years I’ve been playing guitar, I’ve had lessons for about 3 of those, so I’m largely self-taught, which is probably why you’ll find all kinds of unorthodox stuff on this blog to try out.
 On the other hand, for the three years that I did receive formal lessons, I was spoilt beyond belief with lessons from Guthrie Govan, Dave Kilminster, Eric Roche, Pete Friesen, Mike Goodman, Tristan Seume, Jamie Humphries and my very first guitar teacher, the amazing Steve Dodds.
-Truth be told, they collectively provided me with lifetimes worth of insight but I was always inclined to want to figure things out on my own, so here are ten or so tips for those of you who are also on the self-taught path.
+Truth be told, they collectively provided me with lifetimes worth of insight, but I was always inclined to want to figure things out on my own, so here are ten or so tips for you to teach yourself guitar with the benefit of hindsight.

 1. Watch the Pros like a Hawk